RESTORING THE BODY’S ENERGY

 2. Improper emotions such as anger and resentment tend to hold toxins in the liver.

 3. The oxidation rate is often too slow.
 This impairs the liver’s activities by slowing down chemical reactions and detoxification in the liver.

 These problems can slowly be overcome with the development program, but it takes a number of years to restore the liver.
 The detoxification procedures such as coffee enemas, red heat lamp therapy and the other healing procedures of the development program are extremely helpful and often required.

 Absorption Into The Cells.
 From the liver, the nutrients from the food, having been processed correctly we hope, must now pass into the cells.
 Here another blockage in the energy system often occurs, giving rise to fatigue.
 Here are the main causes of poor absorption of nutrients from the blood into the cells.

 1. The cell walls are too rigid and thus less permeable to nutrients, hormones and other vital substances.
 Reasons for this are primarily two:

-These come from eating raw and cooked vegetable oils, regular meats, and
+from eating raw and cooked vegetable oils, regular meats, and many

 b) An elevated tissue calcium level tends to stabilize cell membranes.
 This is revealed easily on a hair tissue mineral analysis if one understands how to interpret the chart.